top of page

 education programs.
 Becoming a new member is a cordial way to get to know local

 environmental kindred.
 We help each other enhance bird identification skills, preserve Florida wildlife habitat and share conservation knowledge.
 Membership can be a fun way to meet other bird watchers, exchange ideas, gain long lasting friendships and learn about bird species.
 Membership can be a boundless path to pursue boots on the ground volunteerism, become a citizen scientist or a policy advocate.
-If you belong to the National Audubon, receive the magazine and support national interests among kindred avian-spirited associates, you can also join Charlotte County Community local chapter.
-Your choice is to join either our Audubon chapter or national independently or you can join both organizations.
+If you belong to the National Audubon, receive the magazine and support national interests among kindred avian-spirited associates, you can also join our local chapter.
+You can join either our Audubon chapter or national independently or you can join both organizations at the same time.

 Our conservation efforts are concentrated on four bird groups in Charlotte County needing assistance.
 They are imperiled Florida Scrub Jays, Breeding Shorebirds, Purple Martins and Burrowing Owls.